amazing-gao/koa-router-swagger/README.md

 * apiDoc: the swagger doc file, support json and yaml
 * controllerDir: the controller dir in the apiDoc
 * redis: a redis client, like ioredis
+* port: koa server listen port, for open the api explorer

 # Extended word of the swagger spec